-Objective 4: By 2025, increase the concept of representation of Protected Characteristics in our school curriculum so that pupils identify representation, cultural identity, and historical association.

-Why we have chosen this objective: Mowmacre Hill Primary has a rich and diverse community - the school talks and promotes belonging as part of its Vision and Ethos - however the school does not make connections between belonging and the recognition of history, origin and culture in our curriculum
+Objective 3: By 2028, increase the diversity of representations across our school so that groups identify their cultural heritage and faith, recognise their historical country of origin and celebrate diversity amongst our pupils.
+Why we have chosen this objective: Mowmacre Hill Primary has a rich and diverse community - the school talks and promotes belonging as part of its Vision and Ethos - however the school does not make connections between belonging and the recognition of history, origin and culture.
+To achieve this objective, we plan to: Provide and encourage pupils to have a voice Introduce flags of family origin Celebrate different countries and their position in relation to Mowmacre Hill / UK Share beliefs and customs of 'our' pupils' connected countries